 After one year, their medical visa expired, and for this to be renewed would have involved Reef returning to South Africa to be reassessed.
 This was not a viable option, as not only is the cost prohibitive, but more importantly, the flights would be extremely dangerous for Reef as he has a severely compromised immune system.
 The only other option was for one of Reef’s parents to study a degree course, so his father Ryan embarked on an 18-month Cooking and Baking course at a college in LA.
 This was paid for initially by his family in South Africa, and then by generous benefactors from around the world.
 Despite all the worries about Reef, Ryan worked diligently and graduated top of his class in December 2013.

 After completing his studies and graduating, Ryan was then permitted to work for a year to complete the practical side of his training.
 He found a job, but unfortunately, as a new recruit, his wages were low, and did not even cover their basic living expenses, let alone Reef’s treatments and medications.
-Last year, even with Ryan’s salary, there was a shortfall of around $2500, or R30000, every month.
+Even with Ryan’s salary, there was a shortfall of around $2500, or R30000, every month.

 At the end of 2014 the family was devastated to learn that cancer had once again crept into Reef’s little body.
 He has skin cancer on his scalp and face, which was treated initially with topical chemotherapy cream.
 The application of this cream was extremely painful for him, and his head became covered in sores and scabs.

 His size and weight have always been a problem, and he was becoming more listless, and reluctant to eat.
 Children’s Hospital in Los Angeles, where he had been receiving treatment for three years, suggested early last year that his parents should seek a second opinion, and they recommended Cincinnati Children’s Hospital in Ohio – over 3,500km away.
-Ryan and Lydia spoke to the head of oncology there, and were very encouraged by her enthusiasm and conviction that the team of doctors there would be able to help Reef.
+Ryan and Lydia spoke to the head of oncology there and were very encouraged by her enthusiasm and conviction that the team of doctors there would be able to help Reef.

 The next hurdle was how to get Reef to Cincinnati, as he would be unable to take a commercial flight due to the risk of picking up an infection.
 It was around this time that a group of ladies in LA, who run an organization called Good Deeds in Motion, heard of Reef’s plight, and used their contacts to get some publicity for the family and Reef’s needs.
 First came a post on Ellen Degeneres’ facebook page, then as a result of this, Angie Crouch, a news reporter with Channel 4 in LA, became involved.
 Reef’s story appeared in a news insert, highlighting the fact that their visa was due to expire and the family risked deportation.
 This brought an outcry from the American public- and some very welcome donations in conjunction with The Oscar Litwak Foundation.